 Advancing the cause of social justice requires each of us to take affirmative steps to better understand the depth and consequences of racial inequality, and to play an active role in eradicating it.
 For McCarter lawyers and staff, this is a matter of conscience and an obligation at the heart of our professional and civic responsibilities.
-The Social Justice Project is led by a multidisciplinary, firmwide team working in close collaboration with our Pro Bono Committee and our Diversity & Inclusion Committee.
-In addition, the Social Justice Project’s work will be carried out and supported by the Social Justice Fellowship, a six month rotating attorney position.
+The Social Justice Project is led by a multidisciplinary, firmwide team working in close collaboration with our Pro Bono Committee and our Diversity, Equity & Inclusion Committee.
+In addition, the firm has established the Social Justice Fellowship, a six month rotating attorney position.

 The Social Justice Project’s efforts are tightly focused on economic justice and criminal justice reform.
 The work includes:

 - Addressing racial disparities in the criminal justice system, including by working to mitigate the racially disproportionate impact of a criminal record, through close collaboration with community reintegration programs;

 - Collaborating on work that strengthens communities of color, including by expanding the firm’s eviction defense practice, its community economic development efforts, and by addressing pervasive educational disparities.